 When vital information gets lost in bureaucratic red tape, you lose valuable time and money, compromising your project Project managers establish appropriate communication channels between various stakeholders — by streamlining communication within the company, project managers can ensure messages reach the right people quickly.

 For example, if an engineer modifies the architectural design, they need to tell the subcontractor about the change.
 However, if there’s no direct way for teams to update each other, the subcontractor might receive the message too late, and you might have to pay for rework later.

 Cost management is essential to good project management — without it, you’ll almost surely go over budget.
 For example, building rework causes about 52% of total cost growth incurred in construction and engineering projects.
 Here’s how project managers can proactively budget for potential problems.

-- Planning: Project managers begin planning by mapping out all the resources needed to complete a project, including raw materials, labor hours, subcontractors and equipment.
+- Planning: Project managers begin the planning phase by mapping out all the resources needed to complete a project, including raw materials, labor hours, subcontractors and equipment.

 - Research and analysis: They then refer to historical data from similar projects to understand potential expenses they need to account for.
 They may also tap into other industry professionals for feedback.

 - Baselining: Once they know what to look for, project managers will create a budget that provides just enough space to account for unexpected changes and surprise expenses while maintaining a sufficient profit margin.

 - Re-baselining: Throughout the project, they’ll adjust this baseline budget to reflect the progress you’ve made and the funds you have left.